srubaiyat/cse15l-lab-reports/lab2.md

 - when I visit [http://localhost:4000/add-message?s=string](http://localhost:4000/add-message?s=string) adds string to the end of `list`, and the page displays a list of strings that are in the instance variable `list`
 - when I visit [http://localhost:4000/anything-else](http://localhost:4000/anything-else), the page displays `404 Not Found`

 When I first open up the webpage, this is what it looks like.

 <img width="508" alt="image" src="https://user-images.githubusercontent.com/122497388/215607804-a9a1a9db-243b-439f-aa4f-ee7da6ff7f41.png">

+In this screenshot, `handleRequest(http://localhost:4000/)` is called.
+No fields are changed by this request, and the webpage doesn't display anything because `list` does not have any elements at this time.

-Then, if I visit [http://localhost:4000/add-message?s=Hello](http://localhost:4000/add-message?s=Hello), "Hello" is added to `list`, and this is what the page looks like.
+Then, if I visit [http://localhost:4000/add-message?s=Hello](http://localhost:4000/add-message?s=Hello), this is what the page looks like.

 <img width="475" alt="image" src="https://user-images.githubusercontent.com/122497388/215607244-e02f8a46-416e-4570-aca6-e3c70a018cea.png">

+In this screenshot, `handleRequest(http://localhost:4000/add-message?s=Hello)` is called.
+"Hello" is appended to `list` as a result.
+The webpage now displays "Hello" because `list` only has the element "Hello".

-Then, I can visit [http://localhost:4000/add-message?s=How are you](http://localhost:4000/add-message?s=How%are%you) to add another string "How are you" is added to `list`, and this is what the page looks like.
+Finally, I visited [http://localhost:4000/add-message?s=How are you](http://localhost:4000/add-message?s=How%are%you), and this is what the page looked like.

 <img width="588" alt="image" src="https://user-images.githubusercontent.com/122497388/215607486-15bd514a-2146-40ac-ae7e-95943c36eb33.png">

+In this screenshot, `handleRequest(http://localhost:4000/add-message?s=How are you)` is called, so "How are you" is appended to `list`.
+The webpage now displays "Hello" and "How are you" because `list` now has two elements: "Hello" and "How are you".

 ## Part 2: Lab 3 Bugs